jenngeorge/LunchMeet/docs/phases/day5.md

   - if two user's interest values sum to 0, they are a match
   - default all interests to 10
 + add interests to jbuilder
 + add interests to show profile

+##Day 6

++ changed state on profile to only fetch the shown user, rather than ALLLLL the users
++ interests display on profile
++ interests form works
++ style interests